rwxrob/zet/20210502122904/README.md

 But there is simply no keyboard more silent, more ergonomic, and faster for most regular typing demands than this beautifully ugly aluminum white thing.
 In fact, it is the only white colored thing within three feet anything at my workstation (which I admittedly hate, but cannot find a "dark mode" equivalent in any knock off I've tried).

 The modern keyboard from Apple prompted a class action lawsuit.
 They are horrible, loud and prone to utter destruction from the smallest bit of corn chip.
 I know, I have a shitty Macbook Pro that I would love to unload but can't now because this.
 Thank God it still has an escape key though.

 But really that shouldn't matter.

-Speaking of escape keys.
-I map mine to CapsLock these days in the OS as soon as I attach it to anything I plan to use regularly.
+Speaking of the escape key.
+I don't use it.
+I use `Control-[` and have had international techies tell me they actually prefer American keyboard layouts just so they can have that and have the `|` key in expected place.

 There.
 Laugh all you want, gamers.
 My keyboard of choice is a Mac.
 (108 is my top on Nitrotype, btw).
 If you actually care about your hands, you